JoelNiklaus/LawInstruct/README.md

 - test the dataset generation thoroughly (Joel)
 - run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)
+- refactor code, so that we can allow for more finegrained instruction control (Arya)

 ## Datasets still to add: